-Market risk is the risk that market rates and prices - interest rates, exchange rates, etc. - will move adversely relative to positions taken causing losses to our portfolios.
-The Standardized Approach is used in the Bank's market risk-weighted assets.
+Market risk is the risk of adverse financial impact on trading activities arising from changes in market parameters such as interest rates, foreign exchange rates, asset prices, volatilities, correlations and credit spreads.
+The Standardized Approach is used in HBPH's market risk-weighted assets.

-Exposure to market risk is separated into two portfolios:
+Exposure to market risk is separated into two portfolios: trading portfolios and non-trading portfolios.